rbergm/PostBOUND/docs/source/index.rst

 - PostBOUND is *not* a database system, nor does it replace the optimizer of database systems.
 Instead, it acts as a wrapper around database systems and encodes optimization decisions in query hints.
 These hints in turn influence the actual optimizer of the database system.
 Nevertheless, hints can be used to specify entire physical query plans consisting of join orders as well as the physical operators.
+This also implies that PostBOUND does not execute queries itself.
+There is no execution engine in PostBOUND.
+Query execution happens entirely within the target database.

 Documentation overview
 ======================